arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/CloudWatch.md

 - To stream logs in real-time, apply a **Subscription Filter** on logs
 - Logs from multiple accounts and regions can be aggregated using subscription filters
 	- ![[attachments/Pasted image 20220510222924.png]]

-#### EC2 Logs
-- By default, no logs from your EC2 machine will go to CloudWatch.
-You need to run a CloudWatch agent on instance to push the logs to CloudWatch.
-- lAM permissions must allow the instance to push logs to CloudWatch
-- CloudWatch agent can be used for logging on premises servers too
-- Can send logs & additional system-level metrics such as:
-    -   CPU (active, guest, idle, system, user, steal)
-    -   Disk metrics (free, used, total), Disk IO (writes, reads, bytes, iops)
-    -   RAM (free, inactive, used, total, cached)
-    -   Netstat (number of TCP and UDP connections, net packets, bytes)
-    -   Processes (total, dead, bloqued, idle, running, sleep)
-    -   Swap Space (free, used, used %)

 ## Alarms
 -   Alarms are used to trigger notifications for CW metrics based on **Metric Filters**